michele-bertasi/raspicam_cv/README.md

 * cvQueryFrame -> raspiCamCvQueryFrame
 * CvCapture -> RaspiCamCvCapture

-If you want to set the capture's resolution manually, use raspiCamCvSetCaptureProperty.
-Otherwise the querying the frame will return an image in the camera's native resolution (2592x1944 px).
+## Manually set the resolution

+By default, the querying the frame will return an image in the camera's native resolution (2592x1944 px).
+If you want to set the capture's resolution manually, you have 3 possibilities:
+* raspiCamCvSetCaptureProperty, which can also set the frame rate.
+* raspiCamCvSetCapturePropertyHeight(RaspiCamCvCapture * capture, int height)
+Set the proper width automatically.
+Does nothing if height is not supported.
+* void raspiCamCvSetCapturePropertyWidth(RaspiCamCvCapture * capture, int width)
+Set the proper height automatically.
+Does nothing if width is not supported.

 # Credits
 RaspiCamCV.c/h is the library source.